By: Chermaine Yap

 HFCs are synthetic greenhouse gases commonly used in refrigeration, air conditioning, foam-blowing agents, and aerosol propellants.
 PFCs are another group of synthetic greenhouse gases used in various industrial applications, including semiconductor manufacturing and aluminium production.
 SF6 is a synthetic gas primarily used in distribution equipment and electrical transmission, such as circuit breakers and switchgear, due to its excellent insulating properties.
 SF6 has an extraordinarily high GWP at 25,200, making it one of the most potent greenhouse gases known.
 SF6 is highly long-lived in the atmosphere, with an estimated atmospheric lifetime of thousands of years.

-Understanding How Different Gases Influence Climate Change
+How Do Greenhouse Gases Influence Climate Change?

 A few primary factors determine the impact of each greenhouse gas on climate change:

-• Atmospheric Concentrations: The concentration of GHG in the atmosphere directly influences their warming potential, with higher concentrations amplifying their collective ability to trap heat.
+- Atmospheric Concentrations: The concentration of GHG in the atmosphere directly influences their warming potential, with higher concentrations amplifying their collective ability to trap heat.

-• Atmospheric Lifespan: The length of time each gas stays in the atmosphere, known as its atmospheric lifespan, influences how widely it spreads and how long it persists.
+- Atmospheric Lifespan: The length of time each gas stays in the atmosphere, known as its atmospheric lifespan, influences how widely it spreads and how long it persists.

-• Global Warming Potential (GWP): This measurement compares how effectively each gas traps heat compared to carbon dioxide (GWP of 1) over a 100-year period, making it easy to compare their warming impacts.
+- Global Warming Potential (GWP): This measurement compares how effectively each gas traps heat compared to carbon dioxide (GWP of 1) over a 100-year period, making it easy to compare their warming impacts.
 Higher GWPs indicate a more significant contribution to climate change.
 To illustrate, much like thicker clothing provides better insulation, certain gases effectively “thicken” the Earth’s atmosphere, intensifying its warmth.

 Climate Change Risks on Agriculture Sector